jdoleary/Spellmasons/docs/TasksCurrent.md

 # Bugs / Cleaning
 - Russell Playtest
     - Ending turn caused a 2nd portal to appear/ or was it hovering overhimself with slash?
-    - explain that you can only pickup potions when you are hurt
     - he went to retrieve a mana potion after the portal had spawned, I should remove them or something once the portal spawns
     - Attention Markers are staying behind after a unit moves
     - mana steal's health cost disappeared